Home Delivery Services

-Mead Library is accessible to the handicapped.
+Mead Library is accessible to inividuals with disabilities.
 We offer large-print books, descriptive videos, home delivery, talking book service, books on CD, downloadable e-books and audiobooks, and print enlargers.

-We also offer many Internet-based services that may be helpful to disabled people.
+We also offer many Internet-based services that may be helpful to people with disabilities.
 These include e-mail reference (use the "contact us" form at the bottom of this page), e-books, catalog and account access online, and databases that are accessible from home computers.